dsi-explore/eda20-team4-project/Text Analysis/text_analysis.md

 data science related job.
 I found that this was not case.
 There were soft skills that applicants should look to hone before applying such as analytical skills and getting experience working in teams.

+# Text Analysis Graphs for final report

+I am indifferent on including all of the individual job category graphs.
+I think it would be beneficial to show our thought process through the text analysis.
+However, That would be 6 separate graphs and the all inclusive graph on top of our graphs for other analyses.
+A lot.
+We can still talk about our thought process through all 6 graphs even if we don’t include them.